ludiosarchive/Minerva/docs/Overview.rst

 	Minerva-level and application-level data. box
 	an atomic piece of application-level data that can be fit into a frame and sent to the peer.
 Sending boxes successfully is the point of Minerva.
-Often, a frame will contain more than one box.
+At Minerva-level, a frame will often contain more than one box.

 	Everything in a box can be represented near-equivalently in server and browser environments.
 On the server, a box might be a ``list``, a ``dict``, a ``unicode`` object (or an ASCII-only ``str``),